 Instructions

-- Preheat the oven to 375° convection or 400° in a regular oven.
-Trim the pork tenderloin well.
-Remove the "silver skin" and any trim-able fat.
-Pat dry with a paper towel, then season with coarse salt and black pepper on all sides.
+- Preheat the oven to 400° convection or 425° in a regular oven.
+Trim by removing the "silver skin" and any trimmable fat.
+Pat dry with a paper towel, then season with coarse salt, black pepper, or other seasoning.

-- 1-2 teaspoons of vegetable oil in an oven-safe pan (cast iron is good here) over medium-high heat until hot.
+- Heat 1-2 teaspoons of butter or vegetable oil in an oven-safe pan (cast iron skillet preferred) over medium-high heat until hot.
 Sear for approximately 2 to 3 minutes, rotate ⅓, and repeat until all sides are seared.

-- Move to the preheated oven with a middle position oven rack.
-Using a thermometer, cook until an internal temp of 145°-150° (15-18 minutes usually).
+- Move the tenderloin and skillet to the preheated oven and cook until an internal temp of 145°-150° (15-17 minutes usually) using an instant-read thermometer.

-- Move to a plate and tent lightly with foil and rest for about 5 minutes before slicing and serving.
+- Move to a plate, tent lightly with foil, and rest for about 5 minutes before slicing and serving.

 Recipe Notes